-With this travel report, I’m kicking off a new “occasional” series called Throwback Travel Thursdays where I go back into my personal travel archives and share one of my gluten-free travel adventures with you.
+With this travel report on being gluten-free in Haddonfield New Jersey, I’m kicking off a new “occasional” series called Throwback Travel Thursdays where I go back into my personal travel archives and share one of my gluten-free travel adventures with you.
 I’m guilty of always having the best intentions of sharing after travel, but then I get home and quickly get caught up in my daily routine and the travel notes and photos get set aside.
 That leaves a lot of travel experiences that have not been shared with you, but they are experiences that really should be shared—late or not.

 Haddonfield Inn in Haddonfield, New Jersey